Harbinger-3/Ceilidh20/README.md

 This cryptographic system is **custom-implemented** and has not been widely reviewed by the cryptographic community.
 It was originally developed <b>out of boredom</u>, and became an open-source project. <h3>Do not use this cipher for sensitive data or in production environments!</h3>

-The design was based on **ChaCha20** and/or **Salsa20** and it was modified to address some of the challenges associated with stream ciphers.
+The design was based on **ChaCha20** and/or **Salsa20** and it was modified to address some of the challenges associated with stream ciphers, such as <u>deterministic outputs</u> which can have vulnerabilities like predictability and susceptibility to known-plaintext attacks, where an attacker can exploit the repetitive nature of the cipher to recover the secret key or plaintext.

 Key differences include a **larger nonce**, the addition of an **IV** for **randomization**, and **non-deterministic ciphertext** output.
 It is uncertain whether this is a completely new cipher or simply a <u>variant</u> derived from existing stream cipher families.